bandframework/bandframework.github.io/_pages/Data2024Workshop.md

 The workshop will take place on Tuesday December 17 & Wednesday December 18.

-We will meet at the Dublin, OH campus of Ohio University (in <a href="https://www.ohio.edu/chsp/dublin-center/fewer-30-people">Room 245</a>)
+We will meet at the Dublin, OH campus of Ohio University (in <a href="https://www.ohio.edu/chsp/dublin-center/fewer-30-people">Room 245</a>), "the Dublin Integrated Education Center".
 Dublin is 25 minutes by car from Port Columbus International Airport (CMH).

-We have reserved a hotel room block at a rate of $99/night at the nearby Hilton Garden Inn, starting on Monday night, and going through Thursday morning.
+We have reserved a hotel room block at a rate of $99/night at the nearby Hilton Garden Inn, Dublin.
+The room block starts on Monday night, and goes through Thursday morning.
 You can call the hotel at 614-766-9900 and reference Ohio University Workshop or group code 90E.
 Or you can make a reservation online by using this <a href="https://www.hilton.com/en/book/reservation/deeplink/?ctyhocn=CMHDHGI&groupCode=90E&arrivaldate=2024-12-16&departuredate=2024-12-19&cid=OM,WW,HILTONLINK,EN,DirectLink&fromId=HILTONLINKDIRECT">link</a>.

 If in-person attendance is impossible for you then let's discuss you participating remotely and how it might work.